Texas

 According to Bigbooksponsorship.org, early in the history of the 12-Step Program, there is evidence that many people in AA carried momentos to remind themselves of their commitment to a sober lifestyle.1 The practice of giving sobriety chips in AA is thought to have started with an AA group in Indianapolis in 1942.
 Other AA groups soon followed suit.

 Sister Mary Ignatia, a nun who worked alongside Dr. Bob to organize a hospitalization program at St. Thomas in Akron, is credited as being the first person to use medallions in Alcoholics Anonymous, starting in 1939.
-After alcoholics had detoxed at the St. Thomas hospitalization program, Sister Ignatia would give each one of them a sacred heart medallion and tell them that their acceptance of the medallion signified a commitment to God, AA, and recovery.
+After people with alcohol use disorder had detoxed at the St. Thomas hospitalization program, Sister Ignatia would give each one of them a sacred heart medallion and tell them that their acceptance of the medallion signified a commitment to God, AA, and recovery.
 She would also tell them that if they decided to drink, they were responsible for returning the medallion to her before consuming any alcohol.

 What Does a Sobriety Coin Look Like?